hamk-uas/datacube-storage-lab/README.md

 ### Benchmark load times module

 `python3 -m sentinel2_l1c.benchmark_patch_load` — Benchmark loading of patch time series data for random 5100m x 5100m patches (divisible by 10m, 20m, and 60m) within a single Sentinel 2 L1C tile, over a single year.
 Dask parallelization is used in loading.
 The year is determined automatically from one of the SAFE items.
 See the earlier section *Folder and S3 configuration* on configuring the storage paths.
 At a given repeat number, the benchmark will always use the same random number generator seed and should produce identical patches and identical shuffled storage and format orders for each run of the benchmark, unless the number of storages or formats is changed.
-In S3 SAFE and S3 Zarr benchmarks, network storage files are used to determine the corresponding object paths in S3.
+In S3 SAFE, S3 Zarr and S3 zipped Zarr benchmarks, network storage files are used to determine the tile(s) and year(s).
 This emulates a catalog stored in the network storage.

 Command line options:
 * `--storages <SPACE-SEPARATED STRINGS>` — Storages to benchmark, default: `network temp s3`